Find Grad Schools

 69 Yearly Graduations

 The most popular school in the United States for medical prep students seekinga graduate certificate is Keck Graduate Institute.
 Each year, around 600 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 69 people received their graduate certificate in medical prep from KGI.
-About 64% of this group were women, and 81% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 69 people received their graduate certificate in medical prep from KGI.
+Around 77% of these students were from an underrepresented racial-ethnic group, and 77% were women.

 #2